longxianlei/CNNSpeedTest/README.md

 | Faster-RCNN-Inception-v2 | 64.28 fps                   | 4.49 fps                     |
 | Faster-RCNN-ResNet50     | 33.73 fps                   | 1.37 fps                     |

 The image size is 400x340.
-We run the detector on 1080-ti GPU to statistic the processing time of GPU speed.
+We run the detector on a 1080-ti GPU to statistic the processing time of GPU speed.
-Then, we run these model on CPU, Intel Core i7-8700k @3.70GHz to test the speed on CPU.
+Then, we ran these models on CPU, Intel Core i7-8700k @3.70GHz to test the detection speed of CPU.

 You can contact me if you have any questions.
-(The model and it's config file are easy to find, just goole the name of weights file and config file provided in the c++ code.)
+(The model and its config file are easy to find; just goole the name of the weights file and config file provided in the c++ code.)

 # OpenCV Semantic Segmentation (FCN and ENet)
-We add some semantic segmentation models into this repo, which includes ENet and FCN-8s, and FCN-32s.
+We added some semantic segmentation models into this repo, which includes ENet and FCN-8s and FCN-32s.
-You can download the corresponding c++ file and run it.
+You can download the corresponding C++ file and run it.
 You just need to download the model weights and the config files.

   1. enet_segmentation.cpp  model: model-cityscapes.net